-The main extensions to the first phase architecture are the Aggregation Platform provided by Enerim that is integrated with the iFLEX Assistant.
-Other important external systems for the iFA include the Building Energy
+The Aggregation Platform provided by Enerim is integrated with the iFLEX Assistant.
+Other important external systems for the iFA include the Building Energy Management System, Weather Service provided by Finnish

-Management System, Weather Service provided by Finnish Meteorological Institute (FMI), and Fingrid Open Data platform, which is used for accessing estimated CO2 emissions for the electricity consumed in Finland.
+Meteorological Institute (FMI), and Fingrid Open Data platform, which is used for accessing estimated CO2 emissions for the electricity consumed in Finland.